msu/csci-535-spring2024/README.md

 found elsewhere will not help you learn the material.
 If you feel that you need additional resources, please ask.

-The following are the assignments that count towards the Homework grade:

-- Written homeworks: there will be several standard writtenhomework assignments (some will be group assignments).
-- Literature Review: For this assignment you are asked to write a short literature review or survey articale  on a topology-related research topic of your choice.
-Your write-up should be about five pages (not including references), and should include at least five primary sources.
-This lit review should be a descriptive summary of research relating to your topic, including potentially comparisons of different algorithms, hisotrical context (in which order were papers published, and how much time was in between them?).
-These articles are written individually, so if you are working on a project together, I suggest that you have different spins on the related research, so that this lit review can be helpful for making progress on your course project.
-- (n+1)st assignment: Write a two-page paper describing to me how you have grown as a computer scientist, mathematician, and/or a researcher in this class, and more generally, in this semester.
+(n+1)st assignment: Write a two-page paper describing to me how you have grown as a computer scientist, mathematician, and/or a researcher in this class, and more generally, in this semester.
 To support your argument, you should include your homework (or excerpts from your homework) and other evidence in an appendix as evidence (and reference them!)
 If you do not feel that you've grown as a computer scientist, mathematician, or researcher, explain why.
 Remember, style counts.
 Due: End of the day of the final exam.

 Grading of homeworks: Each homework question will be graded Pass/Fail.
 At times, Pass may be designated as High Pass, Pass, or Low Pass.
 These problem